With Digital Yuan And Digital Euro Coming Soon, How Important Is Bitcoin For Our World?

 And because of this reason, it’s easy to see that Bitcoin will remain the most trusted cryptocurrency (way above digital fiat currencies exchange), due to its record being decentralized, and secure, and everybody can participate in mining it.

 People Will Be Forced To Use Digital Fiat, But Bitcoin Remains An Attractive Asset

 At the end of the day, Bitcoin is considered attractive for two different reasons.
-One, for being an uncontrollable cryptocurrency with a decentralized mindset.
+One is for being an uncontrollable cryptocurrency with a decentralized mindset.
 And two, because people make good gains by trading it.
 This kind of ROI is not possible with digital fiat except if you come back to forex trading with huge leverage.

 At the end of the day, people love cryptocurrencies for their volatility.
-Removing price volatility and call it cryptocurrency adoption wouldn’t actually benefit anybody, as the main point of Bitcoin is to give back that control to the people and not let central banks keep interfering with money supply policy.
+Removing price volatility and calling it cryptocurrency adoption wouldn’t actually benefit anybody, as the main point of Bitcoin is to give back that control to the people and not let central banks keep interfering with money supply policy.

-At the end of the day, digital fiat currencies like digital yuan and digital euro will be just legitimized version of Tether.
+At the end of the day, digital fiat currencies like digital yuan and digital euro will be just legitimized versions of Tether.
 People would be forced to use it, but they won’t believe it as much as they trust Bitcoin’s wild nature.
 And as long as Bitcoin trading remains legal in many parts of the world, there is always a demand for it.

 So for those who have been wondering what role will Bitcoin play in our world post-digital currencies, I say Bitcoin would remain relevant, even though it might not be massively adopted as much as we hope it would be.